Frequently Asked Questions

 More information on backflow devices and cross connection requirements can be found at the Florida Department of Environmental Protection website and Sections 26-79 through 26-86 of Tampa Code of Ordinances.

-No, The curb stop is City property and Tampa City Code Section 26-70 prohibits anyone other than an authorized representative of the City from turning off or turning on water at the City's curb stop.
+If you property does not have a private shut off value, call (813) 274-8811, option 4, to schedule a turn off.
+For same-day emergency turn-off assistance, a service fee may apply.
+The curb stop is City property.
+Tampa City Code Section 26-70 prohibits anyone other than an authorized representative of the City from turning off or turning on water at the City's curb stop.
 Any damage to the City valve, water meter or service as a result of unauthorized use will be billed to the account holder.
-Customers can call the Water Emergency Service Section at (813) 274-7400 to request a field technician be dispatched to turn off and turn on water at the curb stop.
-Fees may apply.

 The initial reclaimed water service areas were selected based on their concentration of heavy irrigation and their proximity to the Howard F. Curren Advanced Wastewater Treatment Plant.
 These factors were important in ensuring the economic feasibility of the project.